 Why is maintenance necessary for concrete floorings?

 Concrete is relatively permeable than other floor coatings.
 If you don’t seal the concrete flooring patio properly, or any crack or chip gets left in the flooring, moisture can travel deep into the concrete’s pores.
 This moisture can freeze during winters.
-The expanding ice can put pressure on the flooring, leading to small cracks and fissures in your patio.
+The expanding ice can pressure the flooring, leading to small cracks and fissures in your patio.

 This may lead to: